 Where FGM is identified in pregnancy an honest and open conversations should take place between the practitioner, pregnant woman and her partner.
 Professionals should seek support from their organisation’s translation services as required, and not rely on relatives or friends to interpret conversations.
 The practitioner should share the opposing statement which can be obtained in the women’s first language.(Statement opposing female genital mutilation - GOV.UK (www.gov.uk).

 The practitioner must complete the government FGM risk assessment form with the pregnant women.
 This will help inform any safeguarding referral that is required, for the unborn baby or child/children within the household.
-FGM Professional Guidance Forms (publishing.service.gov.uk) Professionals should also follow the .
+FGM Professional Guidance Forms (publishing.service.gov.uk) Professionals should also follow the NYSCP/CYSCP Guidance on Unborn Babies.

 Where level of risk is deemed to be low, for example where a woman/ young person is over the age of 16 has consensually had a genital piercing or tattoo, or parents are opposing FGM, not planning to travel etc; then a referral to the local authority may not be required.
 However, vigilance for emerging concerns must be maintained by all professionals involved in her care.
 In type 4 genital piercing, health care professionals must be assured that any genital piercing or tattoo has been acquired without coercion.